Esl1h/esli.blog.br/cmgf5zigo000002ihguq66px0.md

 I will set up my new home studio in 1 or 2 years (when I move to new and better space, I hope) and I can increase the acoustic ambient and investing better on this.

 To use SSL2+ on Linux, I am testing several apps, but lately, I have been using REAPER more (and testing/trying the Mixbus 11 - whose licence came bundled with SSL2+ and also has a Linux version).
 Due to the installation and trial period... it will end around Black Friday, so I may purchase it or focus on a FOSS alternative.
-I will write about DAW in Linux, this options and another, soon.

-The PC/Workstation and Laptop, both are using Fedora 42 (KDE).
+The PC/Workstation and Laptop, both are using Fedora 43 (KDE).
 PC is connected to SSL2+ (USB-C) but is connected too directly to Edifier S360DB with Toslink (Optical cable interface)

 Since the pandemic, I haven't played at all.
 I've been playing and studying bass since 2005, and I've played in a few bands, but I've completely neglected it over the last 5 years...
 The idea of a new house, a space for a home studio, has given me back my enthusiasm. :-)